|Guide||♦||140 Triplogs||1 Topic|

 Hike with a Split Personality

-Hike: From the popular Telegraph Pass Trailhead in Ahwatukee you ascend to the pass in 1.2 mi.
+From the popular Telegraph Pass Trailhead in Ahwatukee, you ascend Telegraph Pass Trail to the pass in 1.2 mi.
 This is a shared experience.
 I call it the housewife express.
-There's also a good mix of families and mountain bikers on each trip.
+There's also a good mix of families and occasionally mountain bikers on each trip.

-Then it's a left following the National Trail.
-Here you loose about ninety percent of the crowd.
+Then it's left following the National Trail.
+Here you lose about ninety percent of the crowd.
 Follow the road left until you come to the guard rail.
 At which point you'll see the trail pick up again.
 Soon you hit the switchbacks and work up to the ridge.
-Once at the highpoint, in another 0.7 mi, you'll loose all other taggers.
+In another 0.7 mi, at the lofty perch on the National segment, you'll typically lose all followers.

 Past the populated ascent and onto the ridge you enter the Summer of '42.
 Hillsides are a canvas of subtle hues.
 Bone dry wildflowers crack in the last gasp of spring.
 Albeit sad this is life in the purest sense.
 Few will ever understand for Arizona isn't a destination, it's an experience.